Jenni Asher: Musician Bodywork

 Asher founded Musician Bodywork, a massage business focusing on serving musicians.
 The business was inspired by her own experiences with tendonitis throughout her teenage years.
 She earned her massage certification in 2009, and worked as a massage therapist at the Royal Academy of Music while attending the school as a student.
 She is a member of the Performing Arts Medicine Association.
 Asher has also taught classes on massage therapy for violinists.

 Personal life

-Asher met her husband, who is Egyptian-Jewish, in a chat room in 1999.
+Asher met her ex-husband, who is Egyptian-Jewish, in a chat room in 1999.
 The two married after she returned to the United States in 2015.
-Aftering marrying her husband, Asher underwent a second Sephardic conversion.
-The couple have two children and attend a Mizrahi synagogue in Santa Monica.
+They share two children.